 - Perfetto: Observe

-- Multi-display/External Display: Different
+- Multi-display/External Display: Hardware can report vsync per

 Perfetto Practice Checklist (Recommended Viewing Order)